nikerla/vc-content/pages/blogs/news/2017-08-15-4-ways-to-increase-revenue-through-on-site-search.md

 <h2>AUTOCOMPLETE</h2>

 With engines like Google search, it’s no surprise that autocomplete has become a norm in the eCommerce world.
-If your site does not have an effective autocomplete, you are living in the past.
+If your <a href="{{ 'https://virtocommerce.com/glossary/b2b-ecommerce-companies-websites' | absolute_url }}">site</a> does not have an effective autocomplete, you are living in the past.
 Ultimately, autocomplete simplifies the search experience for consumers by allowing visitors to find a specific product without having to type in an entire word into the search bar.
 This function not only leaves customers satisfied, but also leads to increased conversions and overall sales.

 Ensure that you are taking advantage of the robust autocomplete tools out there.
 These tools allow informative content such as blogs, videos, and photos to be included in the search results along with relevant products.